Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 http://www.wyomingbioinformatics.org/SummerSchool/

 Your cover letter should indicate: 1).
-Any prior experience in computer programming and if none, any interest in a mini-tutorial on programming; 2).
+Any prior experience in programming and if none, any interest in a mini-tutorial on programming; 2).
 Your plans (if known) immediately after graduation and if they include immediately attending graduate or professional school; 3).
 If your ultimate career plans involve a Ph.D., an M.D., or an M.D./Ph.D., and 4).
 Your top two choices of research group to work in over the summer.

 Review of applications for the 2013 Program will begin on February 4, 2013 and continue until the class has been filled.